apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SEC Chair Gensler to Depart Agency on January 20**
+**Julian Lewis commits to Colorado, Deion Sanders as Top247 QB completes flip from USC**

-You can read more about it [here](https://www.sec.gov/newsroom/press-releases/2024-182).
+You can read more about it [here](https://247sports.com/article/julian-lewis-commits-to-colorado-deion-sanders-as-top247-qb-completes-flip-from-usc-234531251/).

 ## Requirements
 - Python 3.8